HMdb.org THE HISTORICAL

 Erected 1927 by New York State.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Senate House (within shouting distance of this marker); The Evolution of the Senate House (within shouting distance of this marker); A Community Attic (within shouting distance of this marker); Senate House Museum (within shouting distance of this marker); a different marker also named Senate House (about 300 feet away, in a direct line); A Radical Idea: Government by the People (about 300 feet away); The Loughran House (about 400 feet away); The Stockade Historic District (about 600 feet away).
-Click for a list of all markers in Kingston.
+Senate House (within shouting distance of this marker); The Evolution of the Senate House (within shouting distance of this marker); A Community Attic (within shouting distance of this marker); Senate House Museum (within shouting distance of this marker); a different marker also named Senate House (about 300 feet away, measured in a direct line); A Radical Idea: Government by the People (about 300 feet away); The Loughran House (about 400 feet away); The Stockade Historic District (about 600 feet away).
+Touch for a list and map of all markers in Kingston.

-More about this marker.
 The top of the marker contains a layout of the stockade.

-By Bill Coughlin, July 12, 2012
+Photographed By Bill Coughlin, July 12, 2012

 2. Old Stockade 1658 Marker